Bundaberg Regional Libraries has launched Ziptales, an online tool which supports primary school students in literacy education.

 If you’re not already a member, head to your nearest library in Bundaberg, Childers, Gin Gin and Woodgate to register and start accessing free resources immediately.

-- New books feature Taribelang language
+- Other news: New books feature Taribelang language